 Applications will need to be submitted through the PT Centralized Application Service (PTCAS) by December 1.* The application is reviewed by faculty in both departments.

-*Once you have submitted your application, email Dr. Patrick Sparto, Co-Director of the program, to notify that you have applied to the DPT-PhD Program.
+*Before you submit your application, please email Dr. Patrick Sparto, co-director of the program, to get important information about the application.

 For all steps in the PTCAS application process, it is your responsibility to follow all instructions and meet all deadlines.
 Failure to do so may result in your application being canceled.
 It is highly recommended that you apply early to ensure that all of your application materials are received by the specific deadlines.